Kubota-type formulas and supports of mixed measures: Introduction and Main Results

-So far, Schneider's conjecture could be confirmed in a couple of special cases.
-In their seminal work \cite{shenfeld_van_handel_acta}, Shenfeld and van Handel treated tuples of the form $(B^n,C_1,\ldots,C_{n-2})$, where $B^n$ denotes the Euclidean unit ball and where the bodies $C_i$ are either zonoids or smooth.
-More recently, the first-named author, together with Reichert, could generalize this to the larger class of so-called polyoids \cite{Hug_Reichert_support}.
+So far, Schneider's conjecture has been confirmed in a few cases.
+Shenfeld and van Handel~\cite{shenfeld_van_handel_acta} treated tuples of the form $(B^n,C_1,\ldots,C_{n-2})$, where the bodies $C_i$ are either zonoids or smooth.
+More recently, the first-named author and Reichert generalized this to the larger class of polyoids \cite{Hug_Reichert_support}.
+Very recently, and after a first version of this article appeared, van Handel and Wang \cite{van_handel_wang} proved that Schneider's conjecture holds for tuples of the form $(K,L,\ldots,L)$ for arbitrary convex bodies $K,L\in\Kn$, thereby fully settling the three-dimensional case.

-Long before these recent advances, one of the simplest yet non-trivial cases has been considered.
-For $j\in\{0,\ldots,n-1\}$, let the $j$th \emph{area measure} $S_j$ be the map from $\Kn$ into the space of finite Borel measures on $\sn$ which is given by the relation